Best Home Security System for 2019By - 01/04/2019

 I’m Not the Only Frontpoint Fan in the Sea

 I am not the only person to use Frontpoint and like it.
 There are others.
 For example, Yelpers.
-Yelpers are notoriously hard on businesses, but at the same time, the site uses a proprietary algorithm to weed out fake reviews, and they pay particular consideration to those that have taken steps to say, “Hi there, I’m a real person”.
+Yelpers are notoriously hard on businesses, but at the same time, the site uses a proprietary algorithm to weed out fake reviews, and they pay particular consideration to those that have taken steps to say, “Hi there, I’m a real person.”
 With that said, it’s impressive that in the majority of cities we checked, Frontpoint has 4 – 5 stars.
-Like in Washington DC where they hold a 4 star average after 170 reviews, in Nashville they hold a 5 star rating, and in Sacremento they have 28 reviews with an average of 4.5 stars.
+Like in Nashville where they hold a 5 star rating, and in Sacremento they have 29 reviews with an average of 4 stars.
 Remember, Frontpoint is nationwide.
-They can provide service in all 50 states (plus Canada), but I wanted to pull a few examples to give you an idea.
+They can provide service in all 50 states (plus Canada), but I wanted to pull a couple of examples to give you an idea.

 In addition to Yelp, they have some fans on Angie’s List.
-They’ve won the Angie’s List Super Service Award five years running and of the 7,617 reviews they have on the site, 6441 of them are an A, giving them an overall A rating.
+They’ve won the Angie’s List Super Service Award seven years running and of the 7,617 reviews they has on their site last time I checked, 6441 of them are an A, giving them an overall A rating.

 Finally, Frontpoint holds an A+ rating with the BBB and has held that rating for several years.